Will there still be cheap flights post Brexit?

 Just three generations ago the idea of very cheap flights was a fantasy.
 A transatlantic flight could cost the equivalent of more than five years average wages.

 Cheap flight tools

 You could just pick the top off the list.
 However that is just the simple option.
 Don’t be wed to just the one ‘flight finder’.
 Using two or three is more likely to find you the very cheapest deal on the day.
 Then there are dozens of other ways to save money when flying and that is what this website is all about.

 As we are all aware, the times are changing.
-Brexit will change European travel.
-North Africa and the Middle East are changing rapidly and heaven knows what Trump’s election will mean for the US airline industry .
+Brexit has changed European travel and North Africa and the Middle East are changing rapidly.
 The major airlines around the world are merging and and with green issues and a global fuel crisis in the news, industry experts are strongly predicting the end of cheap travel.

 That is the future, but for today at least, amazing travel bargains are potentially still with us.
 To get the very very cheap flights, both domestic and international, you have to know where to look for tickets.
 Here are our ideas for saving lots of money on international travel by airplane.